Watch Dutch videos for kids

 Join expat communities

 Most large cities in the Netherlands have a vibrating expat-community.
 For example, there is Expat Sport Lounge Rotterdam and Amsterdam Mamas (for international parents).
 Meet each other and use each others network to improve Dutch and the social life of your kids and yourself.
-Search for specific groups on sites like Facebook and Meetup.com.
-Also take a look at Net In Nederland website which has some good articles about learning Dutch for parents and Children and also explains the Dutch education system.
+Search for specific groups on internations.org, Facebook or Meetup.com.

 About the author